LuMarans30/rsa-java/README.md

 ## Documentation

-The JavaDoc is available on the [github page](https://lumarans30.github.io/rsa-java) of this repository.
+The JavaDoc documentation is available on the [github page](https://lumarans30.github.io/rsa-java) of this repository.